 - a.
-Sales or gross operating revenues, excluding sales taxes (30)-Include items such as earned premiums, annuity considerations, gross investment income, and items of a similar nature.
+Sales or gross operating revenues, excluding sales taxes (30) Include items such as earned premiums, annuity considerations, gross investment income, and items of a similar nature.
 Exclude income from equity investments in unconsolidated business enterprises and exclude certain realized and unrealized gains or losses that are to be reported in 28. - b.
-Certain gains (losses) (28) See Special Instruction, A.1. - c.
+Certain gains (losses) (28) See Special Instructions, - c.
 Sales of services (35) Include premium income and income from other services, if any.
-See Additional Instructions for Part III, Section B, 35 , on page 11. - d.
-Investment income (36) Report that portion of sales or gross operating revenues that is investment income.
-However, report any gains or losses on investments in accordance with Special Instructions, A.1.
-See Additional Instructions for Part III, Section B, 36 , on page 11 to determine the location of the transactor of investment income.